Kody-Belisle/Diagnostic-Report-Generator/README.md

 ## Overview

-Converts raw ELISA data into a cleanly formatted report.
+Converts raw ELISA data and animal ID's into a cleanly formatted report.

 ## Getting Started